PaulHBartley/mkproj/README.md

   <br>

 #### Goal: Make a Python project folder.
-What would we like this folder to have?
+What would we like to give this folder?
 - A Python virtual environment
 - A local Git repository
 - A remote repository connected with the local repository